DELTechnology/delt-core/paper/protocols.md

 #### Step 11 | Perform enrichment analysis with multiple methods

 To perform the enrichment analysis the user needs to define the selections to compare.
-Along with the `group` information provided in the selections section of the configuration the analysis scripts well be produced.
+Along with the `group` information provided in the `selections` section of the configuration the analysis scripts will produce `R` scripts to compute enrichment statistics.
+Currently DELT-Hit supports two statistical approaches: edgeR and a simple counts method.
+While edgeR - a well established method in the single-cell community to detect differentialy expressed genes - is more sensitive it requires replicates of the same selection condition.
+In contrast the simple counts methods can be used with just a single selection against protein and no-protein controls.

 ```yaml
 # Add the `analyses` section in the config.yaml